BC-COMS-2710/BC-COMS-2710.github.io/index.md

 Here I will try to keep a running list of related courses.

 - Classes that require prior statistical and programmings knowledge:
-  - [Text as Data](https://cbail.github.io/textasdata/Text_as_Data.html) by Chris Bail (Sociology, Public Policy, and Dat a Science) at Duke
+  - [Text as Data](https://cbail.github.io/textasdata/Text_as_Data.html) by Chris Bail (Sociology, Public Policy and Data Science) at Duke
-  - [Text as Data](https://github.com/justingrimmer/tad_19/blob/master/mac19.pdf) by Justin Grimmer (Political Science) a t Stanford
+  - [Text as Data](https://github.com/justingrimmer/tad_19/blob/master/mac19.pdf) by Justin Grimmer (Political Science) at Stanford
   - [Text as Data](https://www.dropbox.com/s/wmqycp11757cekv/TAD_syllabus.pdf?dl=0) by Tamar Mitts (Political Science) at Columbia SIPA
 - Classes that do not require statistical and programming knowledge:
   - [TEXT MINING FOR HISTORY & LITERATURE](https://mimno.infosci.cornell.edu/info3350/) by [David Mimno](https://mimno.infosci.cornell.edu/) (Information Science) at Cornell
+  - [WORKING WITH TEXT IN PYTHON](https://applied-language-technology.readthedocs.io/en/latest/index.html) by [Tuomo Hiippala](https://www.mv.helsinki.fi/home/thiippal/) (Department of Languages) at University of Helsinki.
 - Classes that focus on Social Media:
 	- [Social Media & Text Analytics](http://socialmedia-class.org/) by Allan Ritter (Computer Science) at Georgia In stitute of Technology